 Investors can also incentivize higher subscriptions by removing processing fees above a certain ticket size, and can control the various “tiers” of investment at which certain payment methods are available.
 These tools allow for a rigorous understanding and maintenance of an investors’ acquisition cost— whether that investor is a close associate, or the result of broad solicitation.

 There’s no two ways about it— digital payments help issuers convert more investors, making it easier to raise more money compliantly and with control.
-DealMaker succeeds when our issuers raise successfully, and our digital payment tools are built expressly with that goal in mind.
+DealMaker succeeds when our issuers raise successfully, and our digital payment tools, including fully automated express wires, are built expressly with that goal in mind.

 Interested in learning more about our digital payments and how we can help you grow?